Message template

 # Partials

-The partials inherit the calling context of the parent.
+Partials inherit the calling context of their parent.

 # Template/partial definition example